 Remember, driving in winter weather can be challenging, even for experienced drivers.
 Slowing down, allowing increased time to come to a stop, wearing your seatbelt, devoting your full attention to the road and being aware of changing conditions can help you drive more safely.
 If your travel route takes you into remote areas with limited cell phone coverage, consider informing a third party of your travel plans that include your route and when you plan to arrive.
 This way, if you are overdue, first responders will know where to start looking.
 If you’re unsure whether it is safe to drive, consider waiting until the roads improve.

-MUNDY TOWNSHIP FIRE DEPARTMENT IS HIRING...WE WANT YOU
+MUNDY TOWNSHIP FIRE DEPARTMENT IS HIRING...WE NEED DEDICATED PEOPLE WANTING TO HELP THE COMMUNITY!!

 8017 Linden Rd.
 Swartz Creek, MI 48473 (810)655-8515